 A woman of royalty undressing in a pool.

-A Rishi watching her bathe.
+A Rishi watching her bathe from behind a bush.

 The Pentacle kept rotating on its moving axis.